yannTrm/ncurses-snake-game/README.md

 - `main.c`: Contains the main function to initialize the game, handle inputs, and run the game loop.
 - `game.c`: Implements the core logic of the Snake game, including functions for initializing the game, handling inputs, updating the snake, generating food, and rendering the game window.

+## About project
+- **Development Period:**
+  - Worked on this project in 2021 during my Engineer degree at ESME Sudria

 ### How to Contribute

 If you have ideas for improvements, new features, or bug fixes, feel free to contribute!
 Fork the repository, make your changes, and submit a pull request.